-Elizabeth “Betsy” Ross formed an indelible mark in our nation’s history for making the first American flag.
+Elizabeth “Betsy” Ross is famous for making the first American flag.
 But is the account of her contribution to the American Revolution simply a legend?

 Some historians attribute the design of the first flag to Francis Hopkinson, a New Jersey delegate to the Continental Congress and signer of the Declaration of Independence, who also played a role in designing seals for various departments within the U.S. government.
 In 1780, Hopkinson sought payment from the Board of Admiralty for his design of the “flag of the United States of America.”
 However, his petition for payment was denied on the grounds that “he was not the only one consulted” on the design.